engity-com/bifroest/docs/reference/cli/audit/export.md

 Configuration to load.
 It uses the same platform default as `bifroest run`.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-export-", heading=3)>>
 Private SSH key required together with `--with-sensitive` for encrypted event fields.
 Repeat the flag when needed.
+Without `--with-sensitive`, supplied decryption identities are not loaded or used for the redacted export.

 <<flag("with-sensitive", "bool", default=False, id_prefix="audit-export-", heading=3)>>
 Explicitly include confidential event fields in the JSON Lines output.
 This does not make the output encrypted; protect the destination accordingly.